-VNTANA, a Los Angeles startup founded in 2012 that helps brands like Hugo Boss and Adidas create and deploy 3D assets, saw its business accelerate rapidly following the onset of the pandemic.
+VNTANA, a Los Angeles-based startup founded in 2012 helps brands like Hugo Boss and Adidas create and deploy optimized 3D assets for use in their e-Commerce channels, saw its business accelerate rapidly following the onset of the pandemic in 2020.

-In that time, it raised $5.8 million in funding, bringing its total raised to $8 million.
-It also gained new clients, and conversations with potential brand partners became easier, says co-founder and CEO Ashley Crowder.
+In that time, the company raised $5.8 million in new funding, bringing its total funding raised to date to a total of $8 million.
+It also gained several new enterprise retail clients, and found engaging in new conversations with potential brand and channel partners became easier, says co-founder and CEO Ashley Crowder.
 “As a 3D-based company, we went from nice to have to, ‘We need this now’.
-It’s been crazy — but a good crazy”
+It’s been a crazy acceleration — but a good crazy”.

-That’s become a common refrain amoung founders, who are seeing unprecedented tailwinds as the industry converts to digital channels “almost overnight:, as Crowder puts it… [Read the Article at Vogue Business]
+That’s become a common refrain among founders in the 3D, marketing, and e-Commerce space, who are all seeing unprecedented tailwinds for their ventures as the industry converts to digital channels “almost overnight”, as Crowder puts it… [Read the full Article at Vogue Business]